CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 <br><br>

+**Discussion for sMNIST Task:**

+Our accuracy was much lower compared to the original paper.
+This could be because we used the setup for the LRA Image task, while the original paper might have used different settings for the sMNIST task.
+A smaller batch size might have also impacted the accuracy.
+It's possible that we made a mistake in processing or interpreting the model's output.
+This might include errors in how predictions were extracted, how metrics were calculated, or how data was handled in post-processing.
+Lastly, we couldn’t finish the first experiment with the full dataset because of Google Colab's runtime limits.
+All of them might be a reason of our low accuracy.

 ### **3rd Experiment (Full LRA Listops Dataset, 40 Epochs):**

 The loss and accuracy results for this experiment are shown below.
 The gaps between segments are due to saving a checkpoint and continuing training from that model.